 Unable to obtain supportive services through other programs providing such services.

-Supportive services only may only be provided when they are necessary to enable individuals to participate in career service or training activities.
+Supportive services may only be provided when they are necessary to enable individuals to participate in career service or training activities.
 (20 CFR § 680.910)

-Disallowed Supportive Services Prohibitions (2 CFR § 200; WIOA Sec.
-181 & 184 *not in there)
+Disallowed Supportive Services (2 CFR § 200)

-Payment toward goods or services incurred or received prior to the participant’s enrollment in WIOA. is prohibited.
+Payment toward goods or services incurred or received prior to the participant’s enrollment in WIOA.

 Fines and penalties may not be paid with WIOA funds under any circumstances.

-WIOA funds cannot be used to cover the cost of Certain legal fees.
-If this type of assistance is contemplated, and as appropriate per federal regulation, the LWDB must approve by entering a comment/case note into the MIS as appropriate.
+Certain legal fees.
+If this type of assistance is contemplated, and as appropriate per federal regulation, the LWDB must approve by entering a case note into the MIS as appropriate.

-Bad debts cannot be paid with WIOA funds; debts meet this definition at the point they are turned over to a collection agency for further action.
+Bad debts; debts meet this definition at the point they are turned over to a collection agency for further action.

-Interest expenses cannot be paid with WIOA resources funds.
+Interest expenses.
 Revolving credit payments or other periodic loan payments are normally comprised of both interest and principal.

-Payments for real or personal property that bears title (i.e. - automobiles, homes, etc.) cannot be made with WIOA funds.

-The purchase of goods or services that are illegal under any federal, state, local, or municipal law or statute. cannot be made with WIOA funds.
+The purchase of goods or services that are illegal under any federal, state, local, or municipal law or statute.

-The purchase of Tobacco, marijuana products, alcoholic beverages alcohol or firearms. is prohibited.
+Tobacco, marijuana products, alcohol or firearms.

-WIOA funds cannot be used to pay for Union dues.
+Union dues.

-WIOA funds cannot be used to pay deposits, rental or otherwise.

 WIOA funds may not be used for foreign travel or foreign training.

 Out-of-state job search and relocation expenses.